SherpaCLI/sherpa/docs/commands/install.md

 * If lib/ create symlink to ${SCD}/lib
 * Update meta-data about installed packages

-Usage: sherpa install bashBoxName (if published to the Registry)
+Usage: sherpa install bashBoxName (still to be implemented)
-or: sherpa install -n "name" -t "type" -u "repo url" (if not)
+or: sherpa install -n "name" -t "type" -u "repo url"

+-t can be either "bin" or "lib".
+Default to "bin"